Halloween Costumes on a Budget

 Shop Online Specials:

-For instance – right now on Amazon, you can pick up this DC Comics Boys Costume Trunk with (3) Super-Hero Costumes for only $19.34! *I have this at my house – and my boys play dress up with it all the time – it’s great!
-NOTE: Amazon prices can go up at any time
+For instance – right now on Amazon, there are several deals on Frozen Dresses. you can pick up this DC Comics Boys Costume Trunk with (3) Super-Hero Costumes for only $23.34! *I have this at my house – and my boys play dress up with it all the time – it’s great!

 We’d love to hear your ideas too – how do you get costumes without breaking the bank?